DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-20-switching-between-organisations.md

 We used the same approach employed on other provider and school-facing services, including:

-- Publish teacher training courses
+- Publish teacher training courses (Publish)
-- Register trainee teachers
+- Register trainee teachers (Register)

-This organisation switcher pattern is also used on [GOV.UK Notify](https://www.notifications.service.gov.uk/) and is available in the [MOJ Design System](https://design-patterns.service.justice.gov.uk/components/organisation-switcher/).
+This type of organisation switcher pattern is also used on [GOV.UK Notify](https://www.notifications.service.gov.uk/) and is available in the [MOJ Design System](https://design-patterns.service.justice.gov.uk/components/organisation-switcher/).
 ## User need

 {% from "user-need/macro.njk" import appUserNeed %}